 This award applies to fall and spring semesters only and is renewable each semester as long as you complete the FAFSA and the financial aid process.
-Awards will be renewed on an annual basis if you maintain a minimum 3.3 cumulative GPA and satisfactorily complete the courses for which you are registered, with no failing or incomplete grades.
+Awards will be reviewed after each semester and renewed if you maintain a minimum 3.3 cumulative GPA and satisfactorily complete the courses for which you are registered, with no failing or incomplete grades.